 - Each variable is a time series so that there is clearly a lack of independence among predictors.

-- Worse, there is also some structural collinearity among the variables
+is at least implicitly correlated with most of the others. - Worse, there is also some structural collinearity among the variables

 GNP